Use this guide to get up and running on Cycle:

 - Click the Environments tab on the navigation menu to the left.

-- In the top right corner, find the Create Environment button and click it.
+- In the top right corner, select the Create Environment button.

 - In the form, enter a name for this environment (usually the name of your application you are building) and an optional description.

 - Click Create Environment.
 You will be taken to the environment dashboard.

 When creating a stack there is an option to create the environment with a stack.
 Selecting this option will prompt the user to select both a stack and a stack build to use for the initial deployment of the stack to the environment upon environment creation.

 Selecting Default will create the environment without any initial user containers.

 If legacy networking is selected during environment create, Cycle will give each container instance an IPv4 address alongside the default IPv6 address.
 These addresses have a maximum of 255 per container as the reserved space is a /24 on the

 The discovery service in a legacy environment will still return IPv6 addresses for lookups if they are requested, so containers listening on IPv6 can still be reached.
 However, Cycle does not exclude them from the IPv4 allotment and as such the maximum of 255 instances is still in place.